 - Education versus Incarceration is the key to stopping this trend.

 - Scholarships will reduce the tax payer’s burden of paying for the cost of an offender’s kid going to jail.

-- Reduces tax payer burden of paying medical cost for future offenders if these young adults in up in prison.
+- Reduces tax payer burden of paying medical cost for future offenders if these at-risk young adults in up in prison.